 Add another Tbsp of oil to the pot and add the garlic and ginger.
-Stir and cook a few seconds, then add the pork chunks and red pepper flakes.
+Stir and cook a few seconds, then add the pork chunks, pineapple chunks, and red pepper flakes.
 Cook, stirring occasionally, until the pork is slightly cooked on all sides.
 Scrape the bottom of the pot to loosen up any browned bits.

 Pour the sauce over the pork, sprinkle salt and the brown sugar over, and close the lid.
 Turn the steam release knob to the Sealing position.

 Turn off the Sauté function, then press the Pressure Cook/Manual button, or dial.
 Then use the +/- buttons or dial to select 10 minutes.
 The pot will take a few minutes to come to pressure.